Nex Flow Products

-Vortex Tubes for Spot Cooling Frigid-X Vortex Tubes From Nex-Flow
+Vortex Tubes And Spot Cooling Solutions From Nex Flow

-Vortex tubes have an adjustable valve at the "hot" end controls the volume of the air flow, and the temperature exiting at the cold end.
-By adjusting the valve, you control the "cold fraction" which is the percentage of total input compressed air the exits the cold end of the vortex tube.
-Frigid-X vortex tubes may also be supplied with a fixed preset "cold function" instead of an adjustable valve.
+Vortex Tubes have an adjustable valve at the "hot" end which controls the volume of the air flow, and the temperature exiting at the cold end.
+By adjusting the valve, you control the "cold fraction" which is the percentage of total input.
+Compressed air the exits the cold end of the Vortex Tube.
+Frigid-X Vortex Tubes may also be supplied with a fixed preset "cold function" instead of an adjustable valve.

-Inside is the interchangeable brass "generator" which can alter the air used in the vortex tube, and control the temperature ranges you wish to have at the cold and hot ends.
+Inside is the interchangeable brass "generator" which can alter the air used in the Vortex Tube, and control the temperature ranges you wish to have at the cold and hot ends.
 There are several ranges of generators for compressed air capacity.
-There are also two basic types of generators - one to produce the extreme cold temperatures (maximum cold temperature out called the C generator) and one type to produce the maximum amount of cooling (maximum refrigeration called the H generator).
+There are also two basic types of generators:

-Controlling The Flow And Temperature In Frigid-X Vortex Tubes
+Setting Flow and Temperature In Frigid-X Vortex Tubes

-The flow rate and temperature in a vortex tube are independant.
-When you can open the adjusting valve at the hot end, the cold air flow decreases and the temperature drops.
-As you close the valve at the cold air end flow increases and the temperature rises.
-The percentage of total input air to the vortex tube that is directed to the cold end is the "cold fraction".
+Adjusting the slotted valve at the hot air outlet sets the flow rate and temperature at the cold end.
+The more air let out at the hot end reduces the cold air flowing and the cold air temperature at the cold end.
+Close the valve at the hot end and you increase the cold air flow at the cold end as well as the air temperature at the cold end.
+The percentage of total input air to the vortex tubes that is directed to the cold end is the "cold fraction".
 A cold fraction of 60% to 80% produces the optimum refrigeration.
-See the chart below which indicates the temperature "rise" at the hot end and temperature "drop" at the cold end of a vortex tube at various input pressures and "cold Fraction" setting.
+See the chart below which indicates the temperature "rise" at the hot end and temperature "drop" at the cold end of a vortex tubes at various input pressures and "cold Fraction" setting.

-Most industrial applications, such as electrical control panel cooling, parts cooling, tool cooling require maximum refrigeration and utilize the Nex Flow Frigid-X 50000H series vortex tubes.
-Applications which require extreme cold temperatures such as lab sample cooling, circuit board testing, would utilize the Nex Flow Frigid-X 50000C series vortex tubes.
+Most industrial applications, such as electrical control panel cooling, parts cooling, tool cooling require maximum refrigeration and utilize the Nex Flow Frigid-X 50000H series.
+Applications which require extreme cold temperatures such as lab sample cooling, circuit board testing, would utilize the Nex Flow Frigid-X50000C series.
 However, mufflers are available for both the cold and hot ends if required.